CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*+DB*_ In the resource database, change the resource status from upcoming to published (add status "beta" to the name!)
 # [ ] _*+META*_ Update META-SHARE record; add location PID and Availability start date (under Distribution)
 # [ ] _*?META*_ Update the META-SHARE record: add relations to previous or parallel versions/variants of the corpus
+# [ ] _*?META*_ Update the META-SHARE record: add annotation information and tools used during the corpus processing pipeline
 # [ ] _*+META*_ Add "beta" status information to META-SHARE record
 # [ ] _*+PORTAL*_ Add "beta" status information to the resource group page
 # [ ] _*?META*_ If required, create a portal page "shortname: Notes for the user", to inform about found issues in the data.
 Make sure the META-SHARE record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the META-SHARE description).